LearnWithArjun/solana-env-setup/mac_or_linux_setup.md

+Note: This guide comes courtesy of [Buildspace](https://buildspace.so).
+Do check them out if you get the chance.

+## 🍎 Setting up Solana on an Intel macOS or Linux Machine.

 This guide will get you up and running with the Solana enviroment on your local machine.
 We made modifications that will get you to becoming a Solana Master faster with less headaches 🙂.

 Let's kick it off!